 - Naive.
-He thought that Drake would actually come back to the bedroom with another ping pong paddle.
+He thought that Drake would actually come back to the bedroom with another ping pong paddle as promised.
 He thought that Drake would actually not leave for school without him….
 Mind: naive.

 - Dutiful.
 Mind: duty, sense of duty, too much of a

 - Ambitious.
-Josh wants to go to college.
+Josh wants to go to a good college.
 Mind: ambitious

 - Workaholic.
 Josh has way over-studied for that exam!
 Mind: workaholic, industrious, over-works